 - Either Type: Depending on the window frame’s condition, you might be able to use a replacement rather than installing a new construction window.
 Make sure the window you choose offers a balance of the features you want at a cost you can be comfortable with.

 Whether you’re installing one window or 15, your investment should maintain for years.
-Weigh your options and make sure they fit your home project’s goals.
+Consider your options and make sure they fit your home project’s goals.

 For more information, contact